rotorflight/rotorflight-ref-design/FC-Design-Requirements.md

 A helicopter Flight Controller typically have two kinds of connectors.
 The servo and motors are connected to standard 0.1" pin headers, with 6V-8.4V power on the center pin.
 The power is usually provided by a BEC in the ESC.
 The other connectors are usually UARTs or multi-function connectors, with 5V power.
 Most commonly these are JST type connectors (XH,PA,GH,etc).

 It is also very useful to have the motor/servo headers on one end of the FC, and the other connectors on the other.
-This helps to remember that the other side has BEC (>6V) voltage, and the other side has 5V.
+This helps to remember that the JST plug side has the BEC voltage (>6V), while the other connectors are 5V.

-The standard "JR" style servo plugs are thicker than 0.1", usually 2.65mm.
+The standard "JR" style servo plugs are thicker than 0.1", usually 2.75mm or more.
+The standard 2.54mm spacing is **NOT SUITABLE** for servo plugs.
+It is strongly suggested using 2.8mm spacing between the 3x1 header blocs.

 If more than 4 headers are located side by side, an extra gap of 0.5mm is required after every 4x3 header block.
-Otherwise the servo plugs will not fit in properly.
+Otherwise the servo plugs do not fit in properly.

 ## Servo and Motor Outputs